olivierbarriere/puzzle/README.md

 ## Overview

 The puzzle package simplifies one of the most time consuming task of the pharmacometrician workflow.
-This package allows you to build pharmacometrics ready databases from tabulated files following NONMEM formating convention.
+This package allows the user to assmble pharmacometrics ready databases from tabulated files following NONMEM formatting rules.

 ## Installation